How can you ensure longevity for your sows and avoid liver torsion?

-The Danish Centre for Food and Agriculture has studied ‘spontaneous death’ and found that 42% of cases are due to liver torsion.
+The Danish Centre for Food and Agriculture studied ‘spontaneous death’ and found that 42% of the cases were due to liver torsion.
 We take a look below at 3 possible feed-related reasons for why you may experience liver torsion in your herd.

 1) Over-eating/feeding frequency can be a factor – the fewer daily feeds, the lower the risk

 If feeding takes place at a minimum of 3 times a day, the amount of feed per time will hardly be a fluctuating factor.
 But remember that the energy concentration in feed for nursing sows has to be sufficiently high.
 This avoids the physical volume of the feed being unnecessarily high.
 In some instances, this may help prevent the problem.

 Feed mixtures with a high protein content are also under suspicion.
 In practice, these will be mixtures over 125 g digestible crude protein/FE.
 The theory is that high protein content can stimulate liver tissue growth.

 3) Undesirable fermentation

 Another, and perhaps more valid theory, is that liver torsion is due to high fermentation of the feed in the sow’s gastrointestinal system.
 Extra gas is produced, causing expansion of the abdominal sac.
 This damages the connective tissue structure holding the liver in place.